 Choosing the right Kilimanjaro route for your climb is an important decision.

-There are seven Mount Kilimanjaro routes, six routes up Kilimanjaro, and one down.
+There are seven Mount Kilimanjaro routes: six routes up Kilimanjaro and two down.

-(One of the ascent routes can also be used for descent, so there are two descent routes.)
+(Yes, that sounds like there are eight routes.
+But one of the ascent routes can also be used for descent, so there are in fact only seven routes.)

-Several of these trails meet after a few days climbing.
+Several of these trails meet after a few days climbing and share the same path over the last days.

-The routes to climb Kilimanjaro approach the mountain from different sides (map coming) and they vary considerably in length, difficulty, traffic levels and other aspects.
+The routes to climb Kilimanjaro approach the mountain from different sides and they vary considerably in length, difficulty, traffic levels and other aspects.

-Below you find an overview of all seven Kilimanjaro routes.
+Below you find an overview of those aspects for all seven Kilimanjaro routes.

 For many years Marangu used to be the most popular Kilimanjaro route.
 It has now been delegated to number two by the Machame route (see below).